You are here:

 • In July 2021, a ROOTS & ROUTES Peer Coach Academy took place as part of the iJuLa project.
 10 young curators and 10 other young artists were supported to train as junior instructors.

-The iJuLa project will continue until at least December 2024; whether it will go to a new space in 2023, for example, to the right bank of the Rhine river in Cologne, or whether we will remain in Zollstock, is yet to be determined!
+The iJuLa project ended in December 2024; whether we will remain in Zollstock, is yet to be determined!

 Dates